tadeohepperle/schwimmbadberlin/README.md

 Once I ran into the problem that a friend of mine and me wanted to find a good public swimming pool with a wellness area and cheap entrance prices.
 It was hard to look through so many websites, so I made one by myself to make all the information easily accessable.

 The project can be found hosted on <a href="https://www.schwimmbadberlin.de/">www.schwimmbadberlin.de<a>

+## Technology that has been used:
+- React
+- Node for the Backend
+- Ant Design for some graphical Components